 - Out-of-pocket expenses

 If you want to file a PIP claim, you must obtain consent from the workers’ compensation insurer because the law does not allow double recovery.
 You could be on the hook for repayment to the workers’ comp carrier of part of the compensation you receive from your auto insurance company.

 Hach & Rose, LLP has fought for accident victims for 20 years.
-Our workers’ compensation lawyers in New York know the struggles you face while pursuing benefits for your injury.
+Our workers’ compensation lawyers in New York know your struggles while pursuing benefits for your injury.
 It’s critical to contact us immediately following the car crash to ensure that you recover the maximum benefits available.